-Due to the COVID-19 pandemic, the global economy put a grinding halt.
-The oil storage situation (the lack of storage for extra oil while companies continue to produce, all in a time where the demand is collapsing), the oil industry has taken a massive hit—with oil prices dipping to some of the lowest levels ever.
+Due to the COVID-19 pandemic, the global economy was put to a grinding halt.
+In the oil storage situation (the lack of storage for extra oil while companies continue to produce, all at a time when the demand is collapsing), the oil industry has taken a massive hit—with oil prices dipping to some of the lowest levels ever.
 Only a few industries have been hit harder than the oil industry.

 The biggest problem that oil industries face is that the oil company that investors put their money on has to survive through the crash and make its way to the other side—rebound.